 This sounds a lot easier than it actually is.
 When we hear something we disagree with, it’s a natural reaction to elevate our voices and be quick to make our point.
 However, as leaders, we must instead stay calm, open, and understanding of the other person’s point of view.

 We must continue to listen rather than interrupt, shoot the messenger, or try to explain away whatever the problem might be.
-When team members choose to speak up and talk to you, they are taking a big step toward showing that they trust you; they are helping you to start building that foundation.
+When team members choose to speak up and talk to you, they are taking a big step toward showing that they trust you and helping you start building that foundation.

 Whatever the topic might be, whatever issue they have decided to bring to you, wait for them to finish their thoughts before you say anything, and make sure that your response is not reactionary.
 Think things through before you talk; you’ll be surprised at how this one small action can turn the tide of any heated conversation.